Ei3-kw/Grimalkin/README.md

 - To find the scripts that were developed to produce the game please go to **_/Grimalkin/Assets/Scripts_**

 ## code guide
-- __player scripts__: scripts that handle general player input and game progression
+- __Player scripts__: scripts that handle general player input and game progression
   - player_controller.cs
   - player_observer.cs
   - story_controller.cs
-- __interaction scripts and folders__ : scripts that execute a specific interaction
+- __Interaction scripts__ : scripts that execute a specific interaction
   - alarm tablet - all files that start with AT_
   - online shopping - all files that start with OS_
   - passcode phone - all files that start with PP_